jordanbrock/jordanbrock.github.com/_posts/2006-06-16-ineffectual-jedis.markdown

 ---

-p. <a href="http://www.defectiveyeti.com/archives/001702.html">defective yeti: Break A Leg!</a>
+ <a href="http://www.defectiveyeti.com/archives/001702.html">defective yeti: Break A Leg!</a>

-	p.
 On the World Cup: